SQuantam-OS/Super-QuantamOS/README.md

 # Super-QuantamOS

 ***Super-QuantamOS*** is a custom Linux distribution built from scratch made with ❤️
+> Note this is NOT a GNU/Linux Distro it is a Linux distro it DOES NOT use any GNU utilities
 ## Why choose us?
 - Lightweight (Less than 2-4 GB of free space and 512MB of RAM)
 - Free and open-source